fbpx

 A unique advantage to compounding pharmacies is combining medications for increased efficacy and patient tolerance.
 Moblie Care Health offers semaglutide compounded with BPC-157, which increases semaglutide’s efficacy.
 Tirzepatide is compounded with B12, reducing nausea that frequently occurs with both medications.

 Manufactured semaglutide and tirzepatide come in pen form with preset dosing amounts.
 The pen has a needle and a dial to turn for each dose.
 This means that the patient and the provider are stuck with the dosages the manufacturer has preset into the pen.
-Subsequently compounded semaglutide and tirzepatide dosages can also be tailored to the patient.
+Subsequently, compounded semaglutide with BPC-157 or B12 and tirzepatide with B12 dosages can also be tailored to the patient.
 The recommended dose for semaglutide starts at 0.25mg/week, but some patients may do better on lower or higher doses depending on their individual response and tolerability.
 Tirzepatide starts at 2.5mg/week and increases every 4-6 weeks as the patient tolerates it.
 Pens force patients to double their dose instead of a gradual increase.
-Compounded semaglutide and tirzepatide in a vial offer the flexibility of gradually increasing a patient’s dose.
+Compounded semaglutide with BPC-157 or B12 and tirzepatide with B12 in a vial offer the flexibility of gradually increasing a patient’s dose.
 This means we can work with patients to increase their dose in relation to side effects all while reaching their weight loss goal.

 Why combine CJC-1295 or Tesamorelin with semaglutide or tirzepatide?